ace19-dev/gvcnn-tf/README.md

 - execute train.py

 ## Retrieval
-- For training efficiency, it was implemented at the source below.
+- For training efficiency, it was implemented at the link below.
 - [Here is repo for retrieval module.](https://github.com/ace19-dev/mvcnn-tf)

 ## Notice